InfiniteCuriosity/NumericEnsembles/cran-comments.md

 * 0.10.5 Fix name: Change holdout / RMSE to overfitting (both more accurate and easier to understand)

 * 0.10.6 Add back remove_data_correlations_greater_than.
 This addresses issues when data has columns that are highly correlated.

+* 0.10.7 Added stratified random sampling for the train, test and validation data sets